2014-2015 THEME HOUSE PROPOSAL REQUIREMENTS

 If your Theme House is approved you will be assigned a house and given a floor plan.
 You will be required to submit the names of all residents who will be living in the house and the specific rooms they will occupy.
 Each resident will need to sign an agreement to fulfill the requirements for the house and to agree to reside in their assigned room number for the semester at minimum.

 Your group must fill every space in the house.
 If you are unable to find enough people to live in the house at any time after your theme is approved then your house may be revoked.
 After the final list of residents for your Theme House is submitted, any student listed as a member of that house will automatically be removed from all housing lottery processes.
 Please communicate this to all residents of the house.
-Deadline for submitting these contracts and housing assignments is Sunday, March 3rd, 2013.
+Deadline for submitting these contracts and housing assignments is Monday, March 3rd, 2014 at 9 am.

 The Office of the Dean of Students reserves the right to revoke an approved Theme House upon consultation with the Residential Fellow and Theme House Residence Coordinator (THRC) for reasons including lack of interest in the theme, violations of the Code of Student Conduct, and failure to fulfill all meeting/programming requirements.